You've found an area that we don't have tips for yet.

 Check in on your grocery orders with Instacart

 Too busy to get to the grocery store?
-If you ordered through Instacart, you can ask
+If you ordered through Instacart, you can say "Ok

-You can ask Google other Instacart voice actions such as, "Show my previous Instacart
+You can ask Google other Instacart voice actions like "Ok Google, show the next Instacart

 Travel like a local with TripAdvisor